Mango Coconut Sorbet

 Dried and frozen mango combine with shredded coconut and lime juice for intense tropical flavor—a sweet yet healthy final course.

-- 1/2 cup (4 g) unsweetened shredded coconut, reserving 1 Tablespoon for garnish
+- ½ cups (35 g) unsweetened flaked coconut, reserving 1 Tablespoon for garnish

-- Soak dried mango in the soy milk until soft (overnight or one hour in advance).
+- Soak dried mango in the milk until soft (overnight or one hour in advance).

 - Place all ingredients, including the soaking milk, into the Vitamix container in the order listed and secure lid.

 - Turn machine on and slowly increase speed to Variable 10, then to High, using the tamper to press the ingredients into the blades.

 - In about 30 to 60 seconds, the sound of the motor will change and four mounds should form in the mixture.

 - Garnish with reserved coconut and serve immediately.

 |Total Fat||8 g|

 |Total Carbohydrate||17 g|